St. Anthony woman wrongly charged with assaulting journalist

-A St. Anthony woman was wrongly charged in September with assaulting a journalist during protests in downtown Minneapolis, according to recently filed court documents.

-The Minneapolis City Attorney’s Office dismissed charges Friday that it had filed against Lauren P. Peterson, 37.
-Peterson had been misidentified as someone who allegedly assaulted Alpha News videographer Rebecca Brannon on Aug.
-24, prosecutors wrote in a court filing

-The office initially charged her with one count of third-degree riot, two counts of fifth-degree assault and one count of disorderly conduct.
+The City Attorney's Office initially charged her in September with one count of third-degree riot, two counts of fifth-degree assault and one count of disorderly conduct.

-“The city filed a dismissal with the court after additional evidence showed that Ms. Peterson was not in Minneapolis at the time this offense took place,” said a statement the city released Monday.
+"The city filed a dismissal with the court after additional evidence showed that Ms. Peterson was not in Minneapolis at the time this offense took place," said a statement from the city a week later.

 Alpha News, a conservative news outlet, had shared video of the incident captured by Brannon.

-Note: Editor's note: A St. Anthony woman was wrongly charged in September with assaulting a journalist during protests in downtown Minneapolis, according to later filed court documents.
-The Minneapolis City Attorney's Office dismissed charges that it had filed against Lauren P. Peterson.
-Peterson had been misidentified as someone who allegedly assaulted Alpha News videographer Rebecca Brannon.